VaclavDedik/jboss-seam/examples/wiki/README.txt

 - Call 'ant -Dprofile=prod dist'

-- Deploy the SQL schema generated in the dist/wiki-ddl.sql on your MySQL database
+- Deploy the SQL schema generated in dist/wiki-ddl.sql on your MySQL database

-- Deploy the SQL data generated in the dist/wiki-data.sql on your MySQL database
+- Deploy the SQL data generated in dist/wiki-data.sql on your MySQL database

 - Copy the file dist/wiki-ds.xml to server/default/deploy/ directory and edit your MySQL connection settings